-Chapter 15
+15

 Smart Pointers

 A pointer is a general concept for a variable that contains an address in memory.
-This address refers to, or “points at”, some other data.
-The most common kind of pointer in Rust is a reference, which we learned about in Chapter 4.
-References are indicated by the & symbol and borrow the value that they point to.
-They don’t have any special abilities other than referring to data.
-They also don’t have any overhead, so they’re used the most often.
+This address refers to, or “points at,” some other data.
+The most common kind of pointer in Rust is a reference, which you learned about in Chapter 4.
+References are indicated by the & symbol and borrow the value they point to.
+They don’t have any special capabilities other than referring to data.
+Also, they don’t have any overhead and are the kind of pointer we use most often.

+prod: confirm xref

-Smart pointers, on the other hand, are data structures that act like a pointer, but they also have additional metadata and capabilities.
-The concept of smart pointers isn’t unique to Rust; it originated in C++ and exists in other languages as well.
-The different smart pointers defined in Rust’s standard library provide extra functionality beyond what references provide.
-One example that we’ll explore in this chapter is the reference counting smart pointer type, which enables you to have multiple owners of data.
-The reference counting smart pointer keeps track of how many owners there are, and when there aren’t any remaining, the smart pointer takes care of cleaning up the data.
+Smart pointers, on the other hand, are data structures that act like a pointer but also have additional metadata and capabilities.
+The concept of smart pointers isn’t unique to Rust: smart pointers originated in C++ and exist in other languages as well.
+In Rust, the different smart pointers defined in the standard library provide extra functionality beyond that provided by references.
+One example that we’ll explore in this chapter is the reference counting smart pointer type.
+This pointer enables you to have multiple owners of data by keeping track of the number of owners and, when no owners remain, taking care of cleaning up the data.

-In Rust, where we have the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are a kind of pointer that only borrow data; by contrast, in many cases, smart pointers own the data that they point to.
+In Rust, where we have the concept of ownership and borrowing, an additional difference between references and smart pointers is that references are pointers that only borrow data; in contrast, in many cases, smart pointers own the data they point to.

-We’ve actually already encountered a few smart pointers in this book, such as String and Vec<T> from Chapter 8, though we didn’t call them smart pointers at the time.
+We’ve already encountered a few smart pointers in this book, such as String and Vec<T> in Chapter 8, although we didn’t call them smart pointers at the time.
 Both these types count as smart pointers because they own some memory and allow you to manipulate it.
-They also have metadata (such as their capacity) and extra capabilities or guarantees (such as String ensuring its data will always be valid UTF-8).
+They also have metadata (such as their capacity) and extra capabilities or guarantees (such as with String ensuring its data will always be valid UTF-8).

+prod: confirm xref

 Smart pointers are usually implemented using structs.
-The characteristics that distinguish a smart pointer from an ordinary struct are that smart pointers implement the Deref and Drop traits.
-The Deref trait allows an instance of the smart pointer struct to behave like a reference so that we can write code that works with either references or smart pointers.
-The Drop trait allows us to customize the code that gets run when an instance of the smart pointer goes out of scope.
-In this chapter, we’ll be discussing both of those traits and demonstrating why they’re important to smart pointers.
+The characteristic that distinguishes a smart pointer from an ordinary struct is that smart pointers implement the Deref and Drop traits.
+The Deref trait allows an instance of the smart pointer struct to behave like a reference so we can write code that works with either references or smart pointers.
+The Drop trait allows us to customize the code that is run when an instance of the smart pointer goes out of scope.
+In this chapter, we’ll discuss both traits and demonstrate why they’re important to smart pointers.

-Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every smart pointer that exists.
-Many libraries have their own smart pointers and you can even write some yourself.
-We’ll just cover the most common smart pointers from the standard library:
+Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every existing smart pointer.
+Many libraries have their own smart pointers, and you can even write your own.
+We’ll cover the most common smart pointers in the standard library:

 Box<T> for allocating values on the heap